smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 *  The `IS [NOT] DISTINCT FROM` is a comparison operator and is a relatively new feature being added to the various database systems.

 --------------------------------------------------------------------------------
-We will use the following tables, which list the types of fruit and their quantities.
+We will use the following tables, which contain types of fruits and their quantities.

 [The DDL to create these tables can be found here.](Sample%20Data.md)